Robustifying ML-powered Network Classifiers with PANTS: Motivation Limitations of Existing Work

 \myitem{ML network classifiers are vulnerable to adversarial inputs.} Fig.~\ref{motivation-pants} illustrates the likelihood of an attacker controlling end hosts (e.g., a malicious app developer) to successfully manipulate their traffic to cause an \netApp to misclassify it (predict a favorable for the attacker label).
 The results show that, despite the high accuracy of the models during testing, the attacker can deceive classifiers implemented with MLP, CNN, and a transformer with success rates of 81.12\%, 94.25\% and 99.80\%, respectively.
 While we identified these manipulations (adversarial inputs), hence the vulnerability of the \netApps using \sys, which is a white-box approach with complete access to the \netApp's implementation, this does not diminish the significance of the risk they pose.
-Security through obscurity is never a sound strategy, and network operators should be prepared for (or at least aware of) the worst-case scenario where an attacker has complete knowledge of their system.
+First, security through obscurity is never a sound strategy, and network operators should be prepared for (or at least aware of) the worst-case scenario where an attacker has complete knowledge of their system.
+Second, black-box approaches~\cite{amoeba} are also able to find examples that fool \netApps, albeit with less likelihood.
+That is to show that adversarial examples are not random bugs but stem from learning from non-robust features, \ie relying on unrelated co-occurrences in data instead of true correlations~\cite{ilyas2019adversarial}.

 \myitem{Adversarial training trades accuracy for vulnerability.} Fig.~\ref{motivation-pants} also shows the trade-off between inaccuracy and vulnerability in \netApps.
 Indeed, an operator could leverage authentic (off-the-shelf) adversarial training to shield an \netApp against adversarial inputs.
 However, by doing so, she will sacrifice the accuracy of the \netApp, meaning the baseline performance of the \netApp in more common inputs will degrade.
 By authentic adversarial training, we refer to training a robustified model with the help of PGD ~\cite{madry2017pgd}.
 During model training, the original training samples are substituted with their PGD-generated adversarial counterparts in each training iteration.